aws-samples/serverless-patterns/iot-lambda-sns-sqs-lambda-dynamodb/README.md

 # IoT Even Processing through AWS Serverless Services

-The SAM template deploys an IoT Think, an event processor Lambda function, an SNS topic, three SQS fanout queues, a consumer Lambda function, a DynamoDB table and the IAM permissions required to run the application.
+The SAM template deploys an IoT Thing, an event processor Lambda function, an SNS topic, three SQS fanout queues, a consumer Lambda function, a DynamoDB table and the IAM permissions required to run the application.
 When an IoT event is sent to an IoT topic, the event processor Lambda function is invoked.
 The event processor Lambda function to poll this event, filters out the events that are not required and publishes the required events to a SNS topic.
 There is an SNS-SQS fan out pattern using subscription filter policy.
 The events from SNS topics moves to the respective SQS queues depnding on the filter policy.
 The consumer Lambda function reads from the SQS queue and stored the event in a DynamoDB table.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/tbd/.
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/iot-lambda-sns-sqs-lambda-dynamodb/.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.